MysteryPancake/Houdini-Fun/README.md

 | [Download the HIP file!](./hips/tornado_head.hiplc?raw=true) |
 | --- |

-## Animated transition within a fixed framerange
+## Transition within a fixed frame range

 Usually for growth solvers and breakdown animations, you want to fit an animation to fixed timing.